 Pods (henceforth called ovaries when used for in vitro culture) were collected 3-8 weeks after pollination (WAP).
-Ovaries were surface sterilized by soaking them in 70% ethanol for

-1 minute, followed by a 20 minute rinse with a commercial bleach containing 2% chlorine and subsequently, three rinses with sterile water.
+Ovaries were surface sterilized by soaking them during 1 minute in 70% ethanol, followed by a 20 minute rinse with a commercial bleach containing 2% chlorine and subsequently, three rinses with sterile water.
 For ovary-slice culture, ovaries were cut transversely in eight sections and placed with the basal cut end on medium.
 Four ovary-slices were placed per Petri dish of 9 cm diameter.
-Ovules used for ovule culture were dissected directly from the ovaries or from the ovary-slices.
+Ovules used for ovule culture were dissected directly from the ovaries or from the ovaryslices.
 In each 9 cm Petri dish, 50 ovules at most were placed separately.

 All cultures were placed in a climate room at 15 °C until 16-17 WAP and then placed at 5 °C to induce germination.
-Twelve weeks later (28-29 WAP), the Petri dishes were transferred to 15 °C. All cultures were incubated in the dark as found by Custers et al. (1992).
+Twelve weeks later (28-29 WAP), the Petri dishes were transferred to 15 °C. All cultures were incubated in the dark.
+These conditions are the most optimal culture conditions for seedling and bulblet formation in tulip as found by Custers et al. (1992).
 From July to January, once or twice a month, ovules which showed germination were removed from the Petri dishes.